Hedge funds hold out for more from Greece

-Greece had to offer a higher price than expected at a 10 billion euro buyback on Monday after hedge funds buying bonds pushed prices higher.
+Greece had to offer a higher price than expected at a 10 billion euro ($13 billion) buyback on Monday after hedge funds buying bonds pushed prices higher.

 Resisting the urge to bank a quick profit, hedge funds will rely on the fact many bondholders will tender their holdings in the buyback.
 That will leave Greece with less debt, underpinning the value of what remains.